 It was only later when I snuck away into the bathroom to ask Google “what’s a bard” that I found out it was a Renaissance term for a poet who traditionally recites epics associated with a particular oral tradition.
 Shakespeare was the Bard of Avon.

 “I’m a storyteller, a writer, a videographer, a photographer, a musician and an artist.
 I teach too,” he told me with a straight face.
 I wanted to say “so you’re unemployed and have a trust fund?” but I was trying to be open minded, which was something new.
-My close girlfriend told me to remain cute and coy at all costs, because I never gave guys a fair chance.
+My friend had told me to remain cute and coy at all costs, because I never gave guys a fair chance.
 I was contrary and resistant, and probably reasonably so, because first dates with strangers who found you on Instagram usually don’t end well.

-He was also wearing a tight floral patterned blouse tucked methodically into his white jeans, black suspenders (for aesthetic not for utility), and a man purse.
+He was also wearing a tight floral patterned blouse tucked methodically into his white jeans, black suspenders (for aesthetic not for utility), and a purse.
 He didn’t have a single stray eyebrow hair.
 I’m sure he was going for trendy and sartorially daring, and though he did look polished and dapper, he mostly looked contrived, like an ironic 2018 caricature of an Elizabethan poet.
 He had a generic white boy name, but he looked like his name was Cornelius or Bartholomew, or like he had multiple first names like Henry Edward James.
-I’m just going to call him Cornelius.
+I’m going to call him Cornelius.

 Normally I would have felt slightly uncomfortable in public with such an extravagantly groomed man with 8 job titles, but we were at West Coast Craft Fair, and everyone here seemed dressed to prove something.
-Like if they got noticed here by the right person they would be the next greatest thing too.
+Like if they got noticed here by the right person they could be the next greatest thing too.

 Last week a friend told me, “you know what your problem is?
 You date hipsters”.

 I couldn’t really argue, especially now that I’d gone on a date with a bard.
 In the past I’d have eaten this guy up, thinking he was oh so unique and mysterious.
 Then I would have chased him down in attempts to form the authentic emotional connection that was so clearly missing.
 Today I don’t have to do that.
 I can see how futile such a chase would be.
-It would go how it had always gone: they hide, I seek.
+It would go how it had always gone: they hide while I seek.

 Cornelius is physically attractive.
 He’s got cute freckles across his nose and travels to countries like Estonia to teach children hippies and owns a hot tub in Marin.
 But all the self-defined titles and florid accoutrements of his craft fair performance couldn’t convince me that he had any genuine depth to offer me.
 People who are secure in themselves don’t need a brand to sell.
 Real substance lies in humility and the grace to show up as you truly are, to lay yourself bare.
 It’s the tough and tender moments that we experience through vulnerability that generate human connection.